robertyoung2/Maze-Runner/README.md

 - Welcome the user to MazeRunner and show the current state of the maze.
 This is contained in the **intro()** method.
 - Offer the user a way to enter the maze and which direction they would like to move, Right (R), Left (L), Up (U) or Down (D).
 - Check that the desired move is valid (does not hit a wall).
 If the move is not valid, the user should be informed.
-- If the move is possible, execute it and inform the user of where they are in the maze by producing the maze map.
+- If the move is possible, execute it and inform the user of where they are by producing the maze map.
 - This process is repeated until either the user exits the maze, or they run out of moves.

 ### Part 2 – Move Limit

 In part two, messages are produced based on how many moves the user has left.
-The user can take no more than 100 moves when they are attempting to escape the maze.
+The user can take no more than 100 moves when attempting to escape the maze.

 ### Part 3 – Watch out for pits

 This part of the project introduces logic to manage 'pits'.
-As the user moves through the maze they may encoutner pits.
+As the user moves through the maze they may encounter pits.
 If the user falls into a pit, they will lose the game.
-The code includes logic to check for pits, inform the user, and provide them with the option to jump the pit.
+My code includes logic to check for pits, inform the user, and provide them with the option to jump the pit.